Consumption in Canada

 GDP increased 0.1% in month-on-month seasonally-adjusted terms in October, which followed September's 0.2% increase.
 The result marked the worst reading since January, but was still the ninth straight month of growth.
 A stronger services sector—the entertainment and hospitality sectors performed particularly well—more than offset weaker industrial activity.

 On an annual basis, GDP rose at a softer pace of 3.1% in October (September: +3.9% yoy).

 According to a flash estimate, the economy expanded a further 0.1% in November, with increases in the utilities, wholesale, and finance and insurance sectors partially offset by decreases in the construction, retail, and mining sectors.

 FocusEconomics analysts project growth of 0.4% in 2023, which is down 0.3 percentage points from last month.
 In 2024, our analysts see growth at 1.6%.

 5 years of economic forecasts for more than 30 economic indicators.

 |Exchange Rate||1.30||0.15 %||Jan 01|

 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-According to the Teranet-National Bank Composite House Price Index, house price growth fell to 1.0% on a month-on-month non-seasonally-adjusted basis in August, from July’s 2.0%.
+According to the Teranet-National Bank Composite House Price Index, house prices fell 1.3% month on month in November, following October’s 0.8% decrease.